Can I Eat Expired Tapioca Starch?

 Expert Source

-"Tapioca starch is a stable ingredient that should be stored in a cool, dry place away from direct sunlight and moisture.
-It is recommended to use tapioca starch within 18 months of the production date to ensure optimal quality and safety." - EFSA
+"Tapioca starch should be stored in a cool, dry place away from moisture and heat sources to prevent spoilage.
+It is recommended to use tapioca starch within 1 year of opening for optimal quality and safety." - CDC

 Fresh Tapioca Starch